Bariatric Surgery Psychological Screenings

 Psychological Testing & Assessment is typically a 3-step process:

-Initial Testing Consultation – This initial 45-minute appointment with a Genesis Psychologist helps to determine which tests are most appropriate for your situation.
+Step 1: Testing Interview – This initial 45-minute appointment with a Genesis Psychologist helps to determine which tests are most appropriate for your situation.